 Robert Dobbie, BFA in Illustration, Otis College of Art and Design.
 Mr. Dobbie is a freelance illustrator, who draws inspiration from painter Edward Hopper, Classic Disney, Film Noir and James Ellory.
-Clients include Hurley, American Airlines, Fox Family Channel, AFLAC, Snack King, and Murphy Design.
-Assistant Professor, Communication Arts Department, Otis College of Art and Design.
+Clients include Hurley, American Airlines, Intel, Fox Family Channel, AFLAC, Snack King, and Murphy Design.
+Adjunct Professor, Communication Arts Department, Otis College of Art and Design.

 Jeanie Frias, BFA, Otis College of Art and Design.
 Ms. Frias has taught painting, drawing, and college preparation courses for over 15 years.
 Ms. Frias has exhibited nationally.
 She has taught for UCLA, Occidental College, as well as private and home school groups.
 As a former admissions counselor for Otis, Ms. Frias has extensive knowledge and understanding of portfolio requirements for art school admissions.
 She specializes in mentoring young artists towards their goal of successful application to the art college of their choice.